paultopia/gobbledygook/content/pages/syllabus-2019.md

 This course is not advised for students with substantial statistical or computational backgrounds---it is designed as a beginner course.
 Nor will it prepare students to be competent empirical researchers or computer programmers---the goal is to give students the capacity to critically evaluate and understand statistical reasoning, and to use computational methods to do so (as well as in their legal practices more generally).
 Focus will be on breadth rather than depth, as well as legal applications.

 Introduction to Quantitative and Computational Legal Reasoning is experimental.
 This syllabus is not a contract; I reserve the right to make radical changes in how the course operates throughout the semester, depending on how student learning progresses.
-(However, as this is version 2 of the course, you can expect the changes to be a bit less radical compared to last year.)

 ## Course Materials